alienspaces/holyragingmages/README.md

 # Holy Raging Mages

-> Another overly ambitious project in active development ~ alienspaces
+> Yet another overly ambitious project ~ alienspaces

 ## Overview

-Source code for the game [Holy Raging Mages](https://holyragingmages.com]).
+Source code for the game [Holy Raging Mages](https://holyragingmages.com).

 You are a mage with: